bonnie519/SUDA/closure-property_set-function_dependence/readme.md

-goal: to get closure of property set and function dependence according to algorithm in database class
+goal: to calculate and display the closure of property set and function dependence according to algorithm in database class

-1) to calculate closure of property set
+1) Calculate and display the closure of property set

 specific requirements:
 1. User inputs function dependence and input ends in 'End'